tlswg/tls13-spec/draft-ietf-tls-tls13.md

 %%### Hello Messages
 %%#### Signature Algorithm Extension
 %%#### Named Group Extension

+Values within "obsolete_RESERVED" ranges were used in previous versions of TLS and MUST NOT be offered or negotiated by TLS 1.3 implementations.
+The obsolete curves have various known/theoretical weaknesses or have had very little usage, in some cases only due to unintentional server configuration issues.
+They are no longer considered appropriate for general use and should be assumed to be potentially unsafe.
+The set of curves specified here is sufficient for interoperability with all currently deployed and properly configured TLS implementations.

 %%### Key Exchange Messages
 %%### Authentication Messages
 %%### Handshake Finalization Messages